TheKevSter35/meesterproef-1920/readme.md

 ## Product biography

-To read the full design process of each individual team member, go the [**Product Biography**](https://github.com/TheKevSter35/meesterproef-1920/wiki/Product-Biografie) in the wiki.
+To read the full design process of each individual team member, go to [**Product Biography team**](https://github.com/TheKevSter35/meesterproef-1920/wiki/Product-Biografie-team) in the wiki.